Start an LLC in

 If you’re in the process of starting a business in the states, you are probably considering which type of business entity is best for you and which state should you choose.

-You might come to the conclusion that a limited liability company (LLC) is the better alternative for you as there are some significant advantages to it: most importantly, registering an LLC provides the ability to help protect your personal assets from business creditors.
+You might come to the conclusion that a limited liability company (LLC) is the better alternative for you as there are some significant advantages to it: most importantly, making an LLC provides the ability to help protect your personal assets from business creditors.
 Another major benefit of forming an LLC is that it makes it easier to manage regulatory and compliance matters.

 If you choose to start an LLC, then South Carolina is definitely one of the states you should consider.
 SC has a 5% income tax for businesses, which is one of the lowest in the southeast, in addition to having green initiative credits available, which cuts up to 50% of the income tax.
 Other benefits of incorporating in South Carolina include sales tax incentives (discounts), property tax exemptions, and no filing minutes requirement.